Teen driving safety research in action: CIRP's Epidemiology team, led by Allison E. Curry, PhD (right)

 - Young Drivers' License and Crash Patterns in New Jersey

 Studies of newly-licensed teen drivers indicate that they exit the learner permit period with significant difficulty executing a variety of driving behaviors, leading to a three to four times increased risk of crashing the first year after getting licensed.
-CIRP researchers have developed and tested two novel approaches to help teen drivers receive the necessary training to acquire skills and experience to drive safely.
-The first helps parents better supervise their teens’ practice driving and the second intervenes right before the driver’s license on-road exam.
+CIRP researchers have developed and tested novel approaches to help teen drivers receive the necessary training to acquire skills and experience to drive safely.
+Research currently underway uses a validated Virtual Driving Assessment to dermine preparedness for safe driving prior to licensure and to provide feedback on critical skill deficits.
+Read more about this teen driving safety research.

 Developmental Disabilities & Driving

 CHOP's Teen Driving Safety Research team is currently conducting rigorous research on adolescents with developmental disabilities, including Autism Spectrum Disorder and Attention-Deficit Hyperactivity Disorder, who want to drive or are currently driving, to examine their rates of licensure and risk of crashing to help establish the epidemiologic foundation for future translational research.
 Read more about this teen driving safety research.

 Investigators at CIRP and the University of Pennsylvania are working together to develop behavior change interventions that include strategies to encourage focused attention on driving to address distracted driving, a key contributor to teen driver crashes.
 Read more about this teen driving safety research.

 Improve Driving Behaviors

 Through the analysis of naturalistic and simulated driving data, our Teen Driving Safety Research team is working to reduce the frequency and severity of crashes involving teen drivers.
 They are conducting a number of studies to assess the driving skills of newly licensed teens, how various driving scenarios affect teen driving behaviors and emotions, and how interventions affect teen driving behaviors and skill levels.
 Read more about this teen driving safety research.

 Foundational and Completed Teen Driving Safety Research Projects